Here are some of the main things to consider with estate planning and IHT.

 Key exemptions and reliefs

-There are a number of things you can do to minimise your Inheritance Tax liability before you die.
+There are a number of things you can do to minimise your IHT liability before you die.

 Gift money